Disney

 Find mini slides, a mini rapids ride along with fountains and a waterfall.
 Don’t miss the S.S.
 Squirt and shoot the water cannon.

-Just for kiddos under 48-inches.
+It is just for kids under 48 inches.
 Parents must supervise and will not be able to join on the rides.
-This area has a sandy beach area too.
+This area has a sandy beach with loungers.

-Don’t forget the ice cream and a swim shirt at Typhoon Lagoon.
+Don’t forget the ice cream at Typhoon Lagoon.
 Photo Credit: Catherine Parker

 Where to Eat in Typhoon Lagoon